-Give is fully localized and “translation ready”.
+Give is fully internationalized and “translation ready”.
 Our available languages is growing continually, but you might find the need to provide your own localized language for your website.
 This article gives you an overview of how to do that.

 How Translations in Plugins Happen